Configuring Automation for a workload

 Learn how to effortlessly automate the right-sizing of the specific workloads

-Including a workload to the Automation
+Including a workload in the Automation

 Workload-level automation allows fine-tuning resource management of individual workloads.
 Automation configured on the workload level overrides cluster and namespace-level configuration.